UNLOCK HISTORY!

 Wayne County History Museum is housed in the former Wayne County Jail and sheriff's residence, just a few blocks from downtown Lyons and the Erie Canal (Lock 57).

-Dedicating “True Valor”
+Honoring “True Valor”

-Civil War monument honors soldiers
+Civil War monument dedication Aug 22

 As we celebrate our nation’s 250th anniversary, Wayne County Historical Society is also paying homage to the Civil War, which was pivotal to our region.
 The monument “True Valor” will be installed this summer in Central Park of Lyons, in honor of the thousands of boys and men from Wayne County who fought in the Civil War between 1861 and 1865.